Skip to contents

 name = "helloworldSpatial_IntermediateDatasheet")

-# View results table of first Transformer in Pipeline
+# View results table of first transformer in the pipeline

 head(resultsSummary)